 Step 3: Install Underlayment

 If your flooring does not come with its own underlayment, start by rolling out two rows of underlayment.
 Trim the pieces with a utility knife to fit the width of the room.
-Use tape or underlayment adhesive to stick the adjacent pieces together.
+Use tape or underlayment adhesive to stick adjacent pieces together.

 Step 4: Lay Your First Row of Laminate

 Start your first row by placing the planks with the tongue side against the wall.
-You can also trim the tongues off the boards in the first row with a utility knife.
+You can also trim the tongue off the boards in the first row with a utility knife.
 However, because the baseboard will cover a bit of your first and last row, trimming off the tongue is not necessary.

-Next, place the groove of the following piece into place, then press down to snap it secure.
-Use ⅜ inch spacers along the wall to leave room for the flooring to expand and contract over time.
-Then, continue placing planks until you reach the last one in the row.
-You may have to cut the final piece to fit the space perfectly, making sure to leave an expansion gap.
+Next, place the groove of the following piece into place, then press down to snap it securely.
+Use 3/8 inch spacers along the wall to leave room for the flooring to expand and contract over time.

 Step 5: Continue Laying Planks

-To start the second and subsequent rows, place a plank that is either longer than or shorter than the first plank in the first row.
+To start the second and subsequent rows, place a plank that is either longer or shorter than the first plank in the first row.
 (Use the portion that you just cut from the last piece in the first row.)
 Staggering the seams in each row helps create a more secure installation and attractive look.
 Try to stagger at least a foot from the adjacent seam.

 When installing the subsequent rows, you may have to wiggle the planks to fit them into the groove and snap into place.
 Many manufacturers suggest using a tapping block or a pull bar to secure the planks.
 These tools help to ensure that they are tightly secured with no gaps in between.